What is a duct-tape-dummy?

 Once you are done with the taping, have your helpers draw down both sides of your body with a marker.
 Placing an “X” every few inches will help us be able to tape the dummy back together after you are cut out.
 This is very important, so be sure not to forget!

 Carefully cut the person out of the DTD, following the drawn lines.
 Go slowly, and make sure not to pinch them or cut their skin.
+Only cut just enough so that you can slide out of the DTD.
+All DTD’s get taped back together in our workshop, so the less parts to tape back together, the better.

 When shipping, fold your dummy carefully and place it into a box.
+It can folded or rolled up and placed into a fairly small box.